soubhiksanyal/RingNet/README.md

 ```
 It will save a *.obj file of the predicted mesh in **./RingNet_output/mesh/**.

+#### Output FLAME and camera parameters

-If you want the predicted flame and camera parameters then run the following command
+If you want the predicted FLAME and camera parameters then run the following command
 ```
 python -m demo --img_path *.jpg --out_folder ./RingNet_output --save_obj_file=True --save_flame_parameters=True
 ```
 It will save a *.npy file of the predicted flame and camera parameters and in **./RingNet_output/params/**.

+#### Generate VOCA templates

 If you want to play with the 3D mesh, i.e. neutralize pose and expression of the 3D mesh to use it as a template in [VOCA (Voice Operated Character Animation)](https://github.com/TimoBolkart/voca), run the following command
 ```